About Me

 Projects

-I'm currently working on full stack web development using TypeScript, React, and AWS lambda.
+I'm currently working on full stack web development using TypeScript, React, and AWS Lambda+Dynamo+more.
+I also work on tools and documentation for organizational standards and developer experience, as well as e2e testing.

 I've authored or contributed to a number of projects in MyPureCloud (by Genesys) such as iframe-screenshare and webrtc-troubleshooter, among others.

-I contribute to SimpleWebRTC and some of the oTalk modules.
+I contributed to SimpleWebRTC and some of the oTalk modules.
 I also have a series of projects and miscellaneous adventures.

 I did an interview podcast with UC Buyer about WebRTC in contact centers.

-I'm currently a Senior Software Engineer at a company called LifeOmic, where I'm working on full-stack web development with TypeScript, React (+Native), AWS Lambda, DynamoDB, Terraform, and more.
+I'm currently a Principal Software Engineer at a company called JupiterOne, where I'm working on full-stack web development with TypeScript, React, AWS Lambda, DynamoDB, Terraform, and more.

 I like writing modular, reusable components, SMACCS (LESS/SASS), and focusing on building accessibility-minded HTML.
 I put a large focus on code review for maintainability, standards, and accessibility.